 James Stewart made two Westerns in the 1970s, The Cheyenne Social Club in 1970, when he was 62, and the part he played supporting John Wayne in The Shootist in 1976, when he was 68.

 We have already reviewed The Shootist and I won’t say more here except to add that despite the small part he had, it was one of Stewart’s finest roles.
-Gone of course was the hard man with a rifle; he was an elderly doctor, who diagnoses JB Books’s cancer.
+Gone of course was the Anthony Mann-style hard man with a rifle; he was an elderly doctor, who diagnoses JB Books’s cancer.
 At one point in the script he says that it’s been 15 years since he and Wayne had last met: it had been of course 15 years since they had starred together in a Western, Liberty Valance.

 Curiously, The Cheyenne Social Club was produced and directed by Gene Kelly, not the first name you would think of when considering Western movie directors and it was his only Western.
 Nevertheless, he did a solid job.

-Oddly, considering that Henry Fonda had been lifelong pals with Stewart, they had already starred together in Firecreek two years before, and the new film seemed almost to have been expressly written as a buddy movie for them, Fonda was quite reluctant to do it, pushing Jack Elam into the role.
+Oddly, considering that Henry Fonda had been lifelong pals with Stewart, they had only starred once together in a Western, Firecreek two years before, and the new film seemed almost to have been expressly written as a buddy movie for them, Fonda was quite reluctant to do it, pushing Jack Elam into the role.
 But writer Barrett and director Kelly didn’t want to hear for a minute about a Stewart/Elam partnership and when writer James Lee Barrett beefed up Fonda’s role and Henry was (unfortunately as it turned out) allowed to sing the title song, Fonda accepted.

 As part of the beefing-up process came the opening dialogue (or rather monologue) over the titles and opening credits.
 It turned out to be the high spot of the picture and set the tone of the relationship between the two characters very well.
 You probably know it: Fonda drones on and on as the pair travel across the vast Western landscape, about his family and dogs and heaven knows what all else.
 Finally, Stewart speaks up: